srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_08-visualize-data-stream-in-power-bi.md

 Visualizing numerical data, especially volumes of it, is a challenge in itself.
 How can we alert a human operator of the sequence of anomalies that infer something is wrong?

-The solution we use in this module is to use some built-in functionality of Power BI.
-And the ability of Azure Stream Analytics to send data in a real-time format that Power BI can ingest.
+The solution we use in this module is to use some built-in functionality of Power BI along with the ability of Azure Stream Analytics to send data in a real-time format that Power BI can ingest.

 We use the dashboard feature of Power BI to create a number of tiles.
 One tile contains the actual vibration measurement.
 Another tile is a gauge, showing from 0.0 to 1.0 the confidence level that the value is an anomaly.
 A third tile indicates if the 95% confidence level is reached.
-The main tile though shows the number of anomalies detected over the past hour.
-This tile makes it clear if a clutch of anomalies were detected in short succession.
+Finally, the forth tile shows the number of anomalies detected over the past hour.
+By including time as the x-axis, this tile makes it clear if a clutch of anomalies were detected in short succession as they will be clustered together horizontally.

-The fourth tile includes time as the x-axis.
-This tile allows you to compare the anomalies with the red text in the telemetry console window.
+The fourth tile allows you to compare the anomalies with the red text in the telemetry console window.
 Is there a cluster of anomalies being detected when forced, or increasing, or both, vibrations are in action?

 Let's create the Event Hub, create the second route, update the SQL query, create a Power BI dashboard, and let it all run!